ngs/sources.ngs.io/source/partials/about/_biography.en.html.md

 * 3rd, October 1983 Born in [Shimamoto, Osaka].
 * In March, 2002, Moved to Tokyo (actually, lived in Kohoku, Yokohama).
 Started to learn graphic design in design school in Tokyo.
 * From June, 2003, Started working for a graphic design studio: [Lotus Image Laboratory Inc.], located in Ebisu as a graphic designer.
-At same time I worked for some clients as a sole proprietor RIA developer using Flash and JavaScript.
+At same time I worked for several clients as a sole proprietor RIA developer using Flash and JavaScript.
 * In September, 2006, I quitted the studio and started to focus on works as a sole proprietor.
 I worked for client projects for mobile: iOS, Android, Windows phone, S! widget etc., desktop: Mac OS X, Windows and  server side application.
 * 12th, March, 2009, founded [LittleApps Inc.] to continue working for those client works.
 * In December, 2009, TenkiMeter awarded  [Softbank Mobile Prise in "天気予報API活用アプリコンテスト" (App Awards for Forecast API)].